jaeg/cool_game/readme.md

 `make build`

-To test with a local copy of the game-engine library add this to the mod file replacing the path/to/game_engine with the location of your copy:
+To test with a local copy of the game-engine library add this to the mod file.
+It assumes that game_engine was cloned in the same parent directory as this repo.

-`replace github.com/jaeg/game-engine => /path/to/game_engine`
+`replace github.com/jaeg/game-engine => ../game_engine`